caelandailey/CS3500-Software-Practice/README.md

-# CS3500-Software-Practice
-University of Utah CS3500 Software Practice course assignments
+# University of Utah CS3500 Software Practice.

 This course covers
 - Practical exposure to the process of creating large software systems